210823-Enterprise/worm_p1/README.md

 ## Features

 List of features ready and TODOs for future development
-* None yet
-* etc...

-To-do list: [`for future iterations`]
 * Easy to use and straightforward user API.
-* No need for SQL, HQL, or any databse specific language.
+* No need for any SQL by the user
 * Straightforward and simple Annotation based for ease of use.
-* Mapping of join columns inside of entities.
-* Implement of aggregate functions.
 * Allow ORM to build table based on Annotations in Entities.
-* etc...
+* Caching system

+To-do list: [`for future iterations`]

+* Add additional database support aside SQL
+* Improve database interaction speed

 ## Getting Started
 Currently project must be included as local dependency. to do so: